johann1301h/artificialElementBreakpoints/README.md

 ## About

-This repository defines a technique called 'artificial breakpoints' for creating artificial element breakpoints based solely on html and css.
+This repository defines a technique called 'artificial element breakpoints' for creating artificial element breakpoints based solely on html and css.

 ## Demo